canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ### Licencing

 The [Ownership of Copyright, Assignments and Licences](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7) provides that the owner of the copyright in any work may assign the right and may grant any interest in the right by licence.
 However no assignment or grant is valid unless it is in writing signed by the owner of the right in respect of which the assignment or grant is made, or by the owner’s duly authorized agent, currently assumed to be the ADM.
+Delegation should be considered to encourage the release of source code under an open source licence as easily as possible.

 You need to include a licence with your code before publishing it by adding a LICENCE file with your code.

 #### Choosing and using open source software licences